krillan49/PZDC_dungeon_2/README.md

 Select a dungeon, create a new character, choose a class and skills, kill enemies, complete quests, level up - to pass the dungeon.

-It's okay if the character dies, as there is meta-leveling in "PZDC dungeon 2", in the `CAMP` menu you can distribute meta-leveling points so that the new character has more opportunities for a new attempt to complete the dungeon.
+It's okay if the character dies, as there is meta-leveling in _PZDC dungeon 2_, in the `CAMP` menu you can distribute meta-leveling points so that the new character has more opportunities for a new attempt to complete the dungeon.

 * Different dungeons vary in difficulty
 * The battles are step-by-step, you can choose from several types of attacks